 Upon submission of the mandatory copies to the Hochschulschriftenstelle (a division of the university library), you will be provided with a receipt confirming that you have met the duty to publish your work.
 As soon as you can provide the Early Career support with this receipt, your doctoral certificate will be handed over to you or sent by post, according to your preference.
 The doctoral certificate and the academic degree Dr. phil., Dr. rer. pol. or Ph.D. will be conferred simultaneously.

 Please note that according to a directive issued by the Legal Department of the Freie Universität Berlin, the mere submission of a contract agreed with a publishing house does not constitute sufficient reason to confer doctoral certificate and academic degree.

-You will have to do that in the so-called Hochschulschriftenstelle of the Freie Universität Berlin, a division of the University Library.
-The Hochschulschriftenstelle will monitor whether you have met the regulations for the publication of your doctoral thesis and will inform the other university libraries in Germany about the publication.
+You will have to do that in the Dissertations Department (Hochschulschriftenstelle) of the Freie Universität Berlin, a division of the University Library.
+The Dissertations Department will monitor whether you have met the regulations for the publication of your doctoral thesis and will inform the other university libraries in Germany about the publication.
 And they will issue a receipt confirming the execution of your publication duties after you have submitted the mandatory copies of your thesis to them.

 No, you may take all formatting decisions - eg. on type faces and –sizes, margins or line heights according to your own preferences.
 Likewise you are free to choose the type of paper, double-sided or single-sided print and binding method.
 You just have to meet the minimal requirements regarding the title page, cover page and appendix in § 7(5) of the regulations for the conduct of doctoral examinations.